 So, you (or your partner) have gonorrhea.
 The good news is, this common sexually transmitted disease (STD) is easily treated.
 And you’ll want to get treated as soon as possible.
 If you don’t, gonorrhea can cause a number of long-term health problems for both women and men.

 If you have this STD, the CDC now recommends a single 500-mg IM dose (1000 mg in patients weighing ≥150 kg) of the third-generation ceftriaxone.
-The antibiotic azithromycin (Zithromax, Zmax) may be added as a precaution against possible clamydia.
+The antibiotic doxycycline may be added as a precaution against possible chlamydia.

 Combining oral azithromycin with either oral gemifloxacin (Factive) or injectable gentamicin may be helpful if you’re allergic to ceftriaxone.
 That medication is in a class of drugs known as cephalosporin antibiotics.